 Sometimes the best support and peace of mind comes from fellow families who’ve been there.
 Read these uplifting stories about our Nemours Cardiac Center patients and families who understand what it’s like to have a congenital heart defect or other heart condition.
 Share these with your child and your whole family to help them understand what to expect — and to know you’re not alone.

 Michael was 6 weeks old when he was diagnosed with aortic stenosis, a condition in which the aortic valve is stiffened and narrowed.

 Starting at age 8, Dalton occasionally complained to his parents that “my heart’s beating really fast.”

 Shortly after birth, Sierra was immediately transferred to Nemours Cardiac Center and underwent surgery to switch the blood vessels and repair two holes in her heart.

 Read Owen's story of being a pediatric heart surgery patient at Nemours/Alfred I. duPont Hospital for Children, Wilmington, Del.

-After five months in the Cardiac Center, Ahysa recieved a pediatric heart transplant.
+After five months in the Cardiac Center, Ahysa received a pediatric heart transplant.

 Seth, after having a pediatric heart transplant, now loves to run and play baseball like other children.